The Real Reason You Hate Being on Camera (And What You Can Do About It)

 So, she decided to take action.

-We worked together to help her shift her mindset—from one focused on appearance and insecurity to one centered on value and impact.
+Through my on-camera confidence coaching, we worked together to shift her mindset, from one focused on appearance and insecurity to one centered on value and impact.
 When she stopped obsessing over how she looked and started focusing on what she brought to the table, everything changed.

 Why Do We Avoid the Camera?
 (It's Not Just About Looks)